hnuzhy/CV_DL_Gather/robot_manipulation/README.md

 # Robot Manipulation
 *also closely-related to `Artificial General Intelligence`, `Embodied Artificial Intelligence` and `Embodiment of AI`*

-This is a mixed collection of many different fields including `Dexterous Hand Grasp`, `Human Object Interaction`, `Deep Generative Framework`,  `Open Vocabulary Detection`, `Vision Foundation Model`, `Large Language Model`, `Vision Language Pretraining` and `Vision Language Action`.
+This is a mixed collection of many different fields including `Dexterous Hand Grasp`, `Human Object Interaction`, `Human Motion Imitation`, `Deep Generative Framework`,  `Open Vocabulary Detection`, `Vision Foundation Model`, `Large Language Model`, `Vision Language Pretraining` and `Vision Language Action`.
 We assume that all of these fields will have a quite close and also positive impact on the final goal `Robot Manipulation`.

 ***